thebigtank/fashionify/readme.md

-# bigTank Tutorial Project
+# Fashoiony

-This project is a webpage built by bigTank for the Doublesouth YouTube channel for tutorial purposes.
 The webpage demonstrates the use of various web development technologies and follows a specific design to create a fashion landing page.

 ## Getting Started